sophiaalexander/GANs-for-High-Schoolers/TUTORIAL.md

 # GANDissect Tutorial Setup

+Some sections of this tutorial code require using a gpu.
+You can continue following the steps below without one, but you will only be able to run the beginning steps of the code.
+If you would like to be able to run the full tutorial, go to the notebook that has been created using Google's Colaboratory to easily access free gpus that have already been set up.

 This tutorial branch of GAN Dissect can be cloned by copying this into your command line:

 ```